Dispute resolution overview of mediation

 It is important that claims are resolved as quickly as possible to ensure houses are repaired as quickly as possible, and parties can resolve their dispute.

-See the mediation information sheet for standard claims for more information.
+See the information sheets mediation for standard claims and the pursuing a claim through the Weathertight Homes Tribunal for more information.